 Importance of control

 Effective control enables managers to clearly define the organisation's objectives and ensure that all employees are working towards these goals.
 Regardless of the flexibility organisations offer their teams, certain standards and procedures should be established to maintain a high level of quality.
-This is particularly important in areas such as Project managementwhere schedules must be adhered to and budgets monitored.
+This is particularly important in areas such as Project managementwhere schedules have to be adhered to and budgets monitored.

 - KPI monitoring: Key performance indicators are indispensable for measuring progress and help to recognise deviations at an early stage.